President and Co-Founder

 She is a yoga and fitness enthusiast, a discriminating coffee drinker, and an avid reader.
 She has a working knowledge of Spanish and holds a B.A. from Bennington College.

-She began her professional career at the National Women’s Political Caucus and went on to work for Governor Dick Lamm, first on his 1982 re-election campaign and then on his legislative staff.
-Faye has managed two state legislative races and worked on various federal, local and referenda campaigns, including serving as UniServ Director for the Colorado Education Association, as the Deputy Campaign Manager on a U.S. Senate campaign, and as Comptroller and Compliance Officer for the Denver International Airport campaign.
+She began her professional career at the National Women’s Political Caucus.
+Upon her return to Colorado she worked for Governor Dick Lamm, first on his 1982 re-election campaign and then on his legislative staff.
+Faye has managed two state legislative races and worked on various federal, local and referenda campaigns.
+She served as a UniServ Director for the Colorado Education Association, as the Deputy Campaign Manager on a U.S. Senate campaign, and as Comptroller and Compliance Officer for the Denver International Airport campaign.
 She has been active in Democratic Party politics, serving as Finance Director for the House Democratic Majority Fund and as Executive Director for the Colorado Democratic Party.
 She holds a Juris Doctor from the University of Denver, College of Law and a BA in Psychology from the University of Colorado.
-Faye currently serves as Secretary of the International Association of Political Consultants.
+Faye is the immediate past Secretary of the International Association of Political Consultants, a position she held for eighteen years.